Ada-Developers-Academy/core-unit-1/fundamentals-recap/practice-conditionals-recap.md

 ##### !question

-A grocery store's point of sale system generates notifications when an item reaches low inventory levels.
-For this example, the low inventory threshold is 10 units.
+A grocery store's point of sale system generates notifications when a product reaches low inventory levels.
+For this example, the low inventory threshold is 10 units or lower.
 Select the option that best describes the logic for this notification.

 ##### !end-question